-That’s because you’ll suddenly have a lower credit usage rating.
+That's because you'll suddenly have a lower credit usage rating.
 This change will temporarily increase your credit and give you a better score for lenders.
-However, you need to make sure to utilize this new credit source carefully, or you run the risk of worsening your rating by creating excessive debt.
+However, you need to carefully utilize this new credit source or run the risk of worsening your rating by creating excessive debt.

 Q: Can My Spouse's Bad Credit Affect Mine?

 A: If you are married to someone who has bad credit, your score shouldn't be affected.
 That's because they made those credit choices in the past and independent of you.
 This benefit is crucial to consider because it can help you avoid having to take on their debt after you get married.
 That said, taking on a new joint account after you get married may be problematic for your credit.